Docker Template Stack X11-GUI

 dotnet run

-This should creat your project and display ‘Hello world’
+This should create your project and display ‘Hello world’

 3.2 Creating an Avalonia .NET Sub-Container (afx-x11-forward-avalonia-service)